Home » Features » Mary Margaret Murphy SL, Vice President

 Although I was born in Erie, Pa., I attended six different grade schools and lived in Kentucky, Ohio and Colorado.
 I met the Sisters of Loretto in Denver at Blessed Sacrament Grade School.
 Upon graduating in Denver from Machebeuf High School, I entered the Loretto novitiate.
 I graduated from Loretto Heights College in Denver with a double major in English and education.
 Later I enrolled in University Without Walls and received a degree in early childhood development.

 After graduating from Loretto Heights, I was missioned to Taos, N.M., where I taught first grade at St. Joseph School.
 This was the beginning of my lifetime service to the Hispanic community.
-Two years later, I joined Loretto in Rawlins, Wyo., where I assisted with the development of a daycare/Head Start Center.
-I served as a teacher and Family Outreach Worker.
+Two years later, I joined Loretto in Rawlins, Wyo., where I assisted with the development of a daycare/Head Start Center, and I served as a teacher and Family Outreach Worker.
 Since this was the only daycare center in Rawlins, it brought all segments of the community together in an early-childhood learning environment in a Hispanic barrio.

-I continued my work in early childhood development, when I moved to Pueblo., Colo., and became the director of the newly-formed Eastwood Day Care Center.
+I continued my work in early childhood development, when I moved to Pueblo, Colo., and became the director of the newly-formed Eastwood Day Care Center.
 Five years later I moved to the San Luis Valley in southern Colorado, where I lived for more than 26 years.
 While in the Valley, I did advocacy for the elderly through Christian Community Services; was a case manager for Conejos County Public Health and later for Valleywide Community Health Clinic; and introduced SHARE Colorado, a statewide Catholic Charities program which made a nutritious food package available monthly to anyone who paid a modest fee and did volunteer work in their community.

 Loretto Community